beet-software/dorm/docs/docs/apply/use-postgres.md

 must reference the corresponding target primary-key column when PostgreSQL constraints are enabled.

+For a database-generated identity, define the key column with PostgreSQL's identity or sequence-backed syntax and annotate the model with `DatabaseGeneratedIdSpec`.
+Do not include that column in the `Data` input.
+The engine uses `INSERT ...
+RETURNING` to obtain the value before returning the model.

 ## Generate the model API

 Declare the model source with `part` directives and run: